Tag Archives: WordPress

 JavaScript to the rescue

 Generating real-time timestamps on cached pages requires JavaScript.
 But instead of a reliable server clock setting the timestamp, the time is coming from the visitor’s system, which can’t be trusted to be accurate.
-Merely changing the comment form to use JavaScript to generate the first timestamp wouldn’t work, because verifying a timestamp generated on the client-side against one generated with a server-side language would be disastrous.
+Merely changing the comment form to use JavaScript to generate the first timestamp wouldn’t work, because verifying a timestamp generated on the client-side against one generated server-side would be disastrous.

 Replacing the PHP-generated timestamps with JavaScript-generated timestamps would require substantial changes to the system.

 Traditional client-side form validation using JavaScript happens when the form is submitted.
 If the validation fails, the form is not submitted, and the visitor typically gets an alert with suggestions on how to make the form acceptable.
 If the validation passes, the form submission continues without bothering the visitor.
 To get our two timestamps, we can generate a first timestamp when the page loads and compare it to a second timestamp generated when the form is submitted.
 If the visitor submits the form too quickly, we can display an alert showing the number of seconds remaining until the form can be successfully submitted.
-This should hopefully be invisible to most visitors who choose to leave comments, but at the very least, far less irritating than a CAPTCHA system.
+This client-side validation should hopefully be invisible to most visitors who choose to leave comments, but at the very least, far less irritating than a CAPTCHA system.

 It took me two tries to get it right, but I’m going to discuss the less successful method first to point out its flaws.